cuongpiger/kolla/doc/source/admin/template-override/ovs-dpdk.rst

 OVS-DPDK Source build
 =====================

-CentOS currently does not provide packages for ovs with dpdk.
+CentOS and Oracle Linux currently do not provide packages for ovs with dpdk.
 The Ubuntu packages do not support UIO based drivers.
 To use the uio_pci_generic driver on Ubuntu a source build is required.